Welcome to the Midland Association of Mountaineers

 This website has a members' section which is not visible to the public.
 Members should log in to see the members' menu and pages.
 All members are registered on this site.
 If you had a username and password on the previous site, these will work on this site.
 If you have never used the MAM website before please read the instructions in the December or January circulars to find out how to login.
 If you have problems please email Bill Truscott or contact the Web Officer (see Contact the MAM).

 The MAM has reciprocal hut use arrangements with its kindred clubs.
 These are The Climbers' Club, The Fell and Rock Climbing Club, The Rucksack Club, The Wayfarers' Club, The Yorkshire Ramblers' Club, Cairngorm Club, Junior Scottish Mountaineering Club, Scottish Mountaineering Club, Ladies' Scottish Climbing Club, and the Irish Mountaineering Club.
+Welcome to our newest kindred club, the Oread Mountaineering Club.

 The MAM has a special category of membership for young people aged 12 to 18.
 Junior members, when accompanied by a responsible adult, may use the MAM's huts at members' rates.